 The same holds true for your essays as well.
-As a student, when you write essays as a part of your academic assessments or for admissions purposes, the introduction of your essay is of key importance.
+As a student, when you write different types of essays as a part of your academic assessments or for admissions purposes, the introduction of your essay is of key importance.
 Simply put, the introduction paragraph of your essay is the first impression you are going to create on your professors or the members of the admissions committee.
 Now, the real question is, what does it take to write a great introduction for your essay?
 What are the things you need to keep in mind while writing the introduction paragraph?
 This guide elucidates the stepwise process of writing a perfect essay introduction with effective examples.

 Essay introduction: knowing the format

 Did you know that you need to follow a proper structure or format while framing the introduction of an essay?
 Have you been doing that in the essays you have submitted to your professors thus far?
 Well, even if you did not know, it is never too late to learn something amazing.

 Speaking of the format of an ideal essay introduction, it includes the following aspects

 - Background brief of the essay topic